Avoiding Obfuscation with Prover-Estimator Debate: The Prover-Estimator Debate Protocol

-\end{itemize} \end{theorem} Notice that we only require that $L$ admits an $\cA$-provable, $(\eps,\rho)$-stable decomposition in the completeness case.
-This means that a dishonest debater $A$ may produce an incorrect decomposition into queries $y^k$ for some input $x$ such that $M_D(x,y^k,z^k)$ is not $(\epsilon,\rho)$-stable, with answers to queries that cannot be answered by any function in $\cA$.
+Notice that we only require that $L$ admits an $\cA$-provable, $\rho$-stable decomposition in the completeness case.
+This means that a dishonest debater $A$ may produce an incorrect decomposition into queries $y^k$ for some input $x$ such that $M_D(x,y^k,z^k)$ is not $\rho$-stable, with answers to queries that cannot be answered by any function in $\cA$.
 Therefore, our protocol must account for situations where $A$ produces an unstable decomposition into hard-to-answer queries, and ensure $B$ is still able to win.

-By \pref{thm:oracle-stable}, the requirement in the completeness case that $M_D$ be $(\eps,1/2)$-stable can be achieved for any $s$-supported language with $s = \Omega(c^d)$.
-Since \pref{fig:protocol-cut-and-choose} has $O(d)$ rounds and the dominant per-round cost is $B$'s probability estimates, a single debate has a cost of $O(q 2^{2q}nd^3/\eta^2)$ queries to functions in $\cA$.
-Because $L \in \clso(n^c)$, and $q$ depends only on $\eps$ and $c$, this computational complexity represents a polynomial improvement over the cost $O(n^c)$ required to verify the full human-judgeable argument given by the transcript of $M^{\horacle}(x,y^*)$.
+We usually consider $q$ being a constant independent of $n$ and $q^{d} = O(n^c)$.
+Since the dominant per-round cost is $B$'s probability estimates, a single prover-estimator debate has a cost of $O(q 2^{3q}nd^3/\eta^2)$ queries to functions in $\cA$.
+When there exists a very stable decomposition $M_D$ ($\rho \ll q$), prover-estimator debate has a polynomial improvement over the cost $O(n^c)$ required to verify the full human-judgeable argument given by the transcript of $M^{\horacle}(x,y^*)$.
 In particular, doubly-efficient debate would require $O(n^c)$ queries to the debaters, and naive recursive debate would either fail to satisfy soundness, or otherwise require expanding the whole $O(n^c)$-size search tree.

-We prove \pref{thm:cut-and-choose} in a series of lemmas in \pref{sec:proof}.
+The proof of \pref{thm:cut-and-choose} follows from the completeness lemma \pref{lem:completeness} and the soundness lemma \pref{lem:soundness}.
 The proof of completeness, that an honest debater $A$ can always defeat a dishonest debater $B$, follows from the intuition that human judgement is used directly in the last round, and the reward in each round increases by a factor of $1/r$.
 Thus, even if $B$ lies throughout the first $k$ rounds, at some point $B$ (or eventually the human judgement oracle) must tell the truth, at which point a debater $A$ that has always answered honestly can pick up a positive reward that is larger than the sum of all negative rewards received so far.

 The key technical piece is in showing soundness: that regardless of the dishonest strategy employed by debater $A$, debater $B$ can gain an advantage while using only slightly more compute than $A$.
 We use methods from online convex optimization to construct probabilities for $B$ that are indistinguishable by $A$ from the truth.
 The idea is to run online gradient descent on a sequence of loss functions which capture how well on average $A$ can distinguish $B$'s probabilities from the truth.
 The convergence rate of online gradient descent then yields bounds on the complexity of $B$'s strategy relative to $A$'s.